 In the private market, for example, Dell and Intel have invested in Foghorn, an edge intelligence provider for industrial and commercial IoT applications.
 Both companies participated in Foghorn’s latest $25M Series C round in February 2020.
-Dell has also participated in a seed round to IIoT edge platform IOTech.
+Dell has also participated in a seed and Series A round to IIoT edge platform IOTech.
 In January 2021, Dell announced a partnership with virtualization specialist VMware and South Korea’s SK Telecom to develop the OneBox MEC, a turnkey hardware product that offers fully integrated 5G-enabled edge computing services for use cases in industries like construction, healthcare, and retail.

 Many of the companies mentioned above, including Cisco, Dell, and Microsoft, came together to form the OpenFog Consortium.
 The group aims to standardize applications of this technology.
 The OpenFog Consortium merged with the Industrial Internet Consortium in 2019, creating the world’s largest organization dedicated to the advancement of IoT, AI, fog, and edge computing.

 Edge computing across industries

 As the price of sensors and cost of computing continues to decrease, more “things” will be connected to the internet.

 And as more connected devices become available, edge computing will see increasing applications across industries, especially as cloud computing proves inefficient in some cases.